If You Need to Hire a Southwest Florida Bicycle Accident Attorney

 Common Causes of Bicycle Accident Injuries

-- Distracted Driving or Riding – Cyclists can become distracted while riding their bicycles just as drivers of motor vehicles become distracted in their cars.
+- Distracted Driving or Riding – Cyclists can become distracted while riding just as drivers of motor vehicles become distracted in their cars.

 - Riding too Close to Traffic – It is important for both cyclists and drivers of motor vehicles to know the laws concerning the amount of space required to give bicyclists when passing.